Students with Foreign Credentials

 GCU currently has over 3,000 students that come from over 100 countries with foreign credentials currently living in the USA and in various countries throughout the world.

-GCU has a dedicated group of admissions, finance and academic counselors that have experience working with students that have foreign credentials.
+GCU has a dedicated group of Student Services Advisors that have experience working with students that have foreign credentials.

 GCU has pre-established services with Foreign Credentials Services of America (FCSA) to perform professional evaluations for the students and Berlitz for those students who require a test of English as a foreign language.